fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 Node States are shown by a color coded frame which can be used to visually debug a tree during runtime.
-Additionally Node States can affect the flow of the tree and which nodes are ticked through Flow Control Nodes.
+Additionally, Node States can affect the flow of the tree and which nodes are ticked through Flow Control Nodes.

 * **UNINITIALIZED:**